rustybucket145/Yacht-Brain-Python/README.md

 /home/pi/Yacht-Brain-Python

-Getting started you will need to trigger your database to be created by firing up the python3 server and visiting a few pages.
+Getting started you will need to trigger your database to be created by firing up the python3 server and clicking a link on the home page.

+Launch the app as follows:
 In terminal enter the following commands one at a time (pressing enter key after each) cd /home/pi/Yacht-Brain-Python python3 app.py